 In recent years the subject of engraving has witnessed the migration of many industries away from the traditional methods of rotating cutters, chemical etching and many other established means of permanently marking components.
-One of the causes of this migration is the way in which more advanced methods have become much more affordable and therefore accessible to a much wider audience.
+One of the causes of this migration is the way in which more advanced methods have become much more affordable.
+Thus, being accessible to a much wider audience.

 CO2 Laser Engraving

 The most accessible and affordable means of laser engraving is with a CO2 laser source.